 Under the Company's Corporate Governance Guidelines, the Board has the responsibility to determine the most appropriate leadership structure for the Company, including whether it is best for the Company at a given point in time for the roles of Chairperson of the Board and Chief Executive Officer to be separate or combined.
-Since 2014, these roles have been separated.

-Mr. Hughes, as Chairman of the Board, is independent as defined by the NYSE listing standards.
-As Chairman, Mr. Hughes' primary responsibilities include setting the agenda for Board meetings, chairing Board meetings and participating in strategic planning efforts at the Company.
-He also provides feedback and counsel to Mr. Boston on important Company issues including business strategy, investment strategy, capital management, risk management and stakeholder management efforts.
-Additionally, as Chairman of the Board, he generally chairs the executive sessions of the Board.
+At the present, the Board has determined that combining the roles of Chairperson of the Board and Chief Executive Officer is the most appropriate leadership structure.
+Mr. Boston is currently serving as Chief Executive Officer and Chairman of the Board.
+We believe that Mr. Boston's combined roles provide an effective bridge between the Board and senior management, creating strong, unified leadership.
+As Chairman, Mr. Boston's primary responsibilities include setting the agenda for Board meetings, chairing Board meetings, and participating in strategic planning efforts at the Company.
+Together with Ms. Popenoe, Director and Chief Investment Officer, he also provides updates to the remaining directors on important Company issues including business strategy, investment strategy, capital management, risk management and stakeholder management efforts.

-The Board believes that it is in the best interest of the Company's shareholders for the positions of Chairperson of the Board and Chief Executive Officer to be separated.
-Mr. Hughes has extensive knowledge of the Company from his tenure as a director and from his working relationship with Mr. Boston.
-This has allowed him to guide the Board's agenda in setting priorities for the Company and addressing the risks and challenges the Company faces, but with management insight into the execution of the Company's strategy.
+Mr. Boston has in-depth knowledge of the Company and extensive industry experience from his tenure as a director and from his working in the housing finance sector for most of his 40+ year career.
+This allows him to guide the Board's agenda in setting priorities for the Company and addressing the risks and challenges the Company faces, but with management insight into the execution of the Company's strategy.
+Dr. Coronado serves as the Lead Independent Director.
+Dr. Coronado assists with setting agendas, calling meetings of the independent directors and/or non-management directors as needed, and serving as the liaison between the independent directors and the Chairman.
+Mr. Boston and Dr. Coronado collaborate together, drawing upon their deep knowledge of the operations of the business and industry, to best serve the interests of the Company and ensure appropriate oversight.
 The Board periodically reviews the Company's corporate governance structure to ensure that it remains the most appropriate structure for the Company and its shareholders.
 As a result, although the Board has determined that the current structure works best for the Company at this time, the Board may implement another structure if deemed to be appropriate in the future.